Using the Nintendo DS to Study Japanese

 美文字トレーニング bimoji tore-ningu Calligraphy Training

 This is another neat idea.
 With computers being everywhere, many Japanese have neglected the art of writing.
-This software trains the use to write 'beautiful letters.'
-It even comes with a brush-stylus.

-I haven't tried this yet, but I suspect it would be great for all levels of learners--especially beginners.
+I haven’t tried this yet, but I suspect it would be great for all levels of learners–especially beginners.

 LEVEL: Beginner+?